 Getting a buy to let mortgage after bankruptcy is possible and perhaps easier for experienced advisors to place.
 This is because many lenders simply won’t lend with any mention of bankruptcy, even if you were discharged many years ago.
 Advisors are therefore able to eliminate such lenders and focus solely on those that are suitable.

-If you’ve been discharged recently, then a specialist lender may be better suited.
+If you’ve been discharged from bankruptcy recently, then a specialist lender may be better suited.
 If you were discharged over six years ago, then an advisor may be able to approach a wider range of lenders which can give you access to better mortgage rates.

-What if my home has previously been repossessed?
+What if my home was previously repossessed?

 If you need a buy to let mortgage after being repossessed, in all honesty, you will struggle.
 That said, it all depends on when the repossession took place and the circumstances around why it happened.

 There are specialist lenders available who will consider applicants if they’ve had a property repossessed in the past.
 Many clients who have previously been repossessed typically have other credit issues.
 Lenders will assess every credit issue as part of your application.